Learn how to make the most tender Mongolian Sous Vide Flank Steak using one of our favorite kitchen gadgets, the Sous Vide!

 Before I talk about this tasty dish, let’s chat about the sous vide.

 Mark and I finally jumped on the sous vide train and bought the ANOVA Sous Vide.
 We LOVE the Anova Sous Vide because it is easy to use and has a very helpful app that allows you to control the temperature of your sous vide from your phone and has helpful tips and tricks.
 It makes using the sous vide so easy.
-Mark and I have loved testing out salmon, chicken, and (especially) STEAK.
-Sous vide steak is the best steak in the whole world because it is SO tender.
-After testing so many different things in the sous vide, Lin and I thought it was time to test sous vide recipes out on FFF.
+We have loved testing out salmon, chicken, and (especially) STEAK.
+Sous vide flank steak is the best steak in the whole world because it is SO tender.

 Say hello to the most tender and delicious Mongolian Beef of all time.
-We knew our first sous vide recipe on Fit Foodie Finds had to be beef.
+We knew our first sous vide recipe on Fit Foodie Finds had to be some kind of beef.
 Do not be scared of your sous vide.
 It is SO simple.
-All you have to do is put your meat in a vacuum seal bag with whatever spices or marinades you would like.
-Then, you pop it in a pot of water and all you have to do its set your sous vide to the correct temperature and time span.
+All you have to do for this Mongolian flank steak is…

 - 1.5 lbs. flank steak